SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 1. Switch to the browser window with **SAP Business Application Studio** and open the Workspace containing your HTML5 project.
 2. Expand your HTML5 project and open the manifest.json file which is under the folder BP -> webapp -> manifest.json
-3. Open the manifest.json and check if the following source code inside the **sap.app** section, it is added automatically from the Project creation wizard.
-If you dont have this code snippet, add the following manually.
+3. Open the manifest.json and check if the following source code snippet inside the **sap.app** section is already added automatically from the Project creation wizard.
+If you don't have this code snippet, add the following snippet manually.
 Do not forget to add a **,** to this **sap.app** section before you add the code below.

    ```
    "crossNavigation": {